JetBrains/marketplace-docs/topics/api-reference/embeddable-content.md

 **Limitations of the iframe option**

 Due to the `Content-Security-Policy`, we can't redirect the user to the Marketplace page.
-This case affects the situation when user has no IDE available for the installation, and we show the link *Get From Marketplace*.
+This case affects the situation when a user has no IDE available for the installation, and we show the link *Get From Marketplace*.